dsnas/Yume-Danpu/README.md

 <h2><br>Development and devlogs</h2>
 <p>Yume Danpu is currently in development by me, <b>dsans</b>, and <b>migel8022</b>.
 We update this repository even when we're not releasing a new version, but that's not really a good way to watch our progress.
 If you wanna see what we're doing next, check out <a href="https://www.youtube.com/playlist?list=PL_pzsGsbaRMXNumNYboPS_WFcR2NDsNUd" target="_blank">our devlogs on YouTube</a>!
 Though I guess it'd give away too many surprises...</p>

+<h2><br>Report a bug</h2>
+Noticed anything that clearly wasn't supposed to happen?
+Fill out <a href="https://forms.gle/zZaioLfNXEoNXhyE7" target="_blank">this Google Form</a> to help us make the game a little less broken, please!!
+You'll win our hearts <3 (or, if you prefer, a place in the Special Thanks.)

 <h2><br>Never asked questions</h2>
 <h3>Is Yume Danpu associated with Yume Nikki?</h3>
 <blockquote>No, it's purely a fan game.</blockquote>